Revolutionary War Weekend

 The Marquis' letter continued his account in a careful examination of Washington's equestrian skills:

 I mention these minute particulars because it is the General himself who breaks all his own horses, and is a very excellent and bold horseman, leaping the high fences, and going extremely quick, without standing upon his stirrups, bearing on the bridle, or letting his horse run wild.

-Others observed that the horses in Washington's own paddock at Mount Vernon would often approach him in glee when he appeared before them or near to the fence.the chastellux letters
+Others observed that the horses in Washington's own paddock at Mount Vernon would often approach him in glee when he appeared before them or near to the fence.Video: the chastellux letters

 When British forces thought they had Washington, "the old fox," cornered near Trenton on the south side of Assunpink Creek, Lord Cornwallis hesitated at water's edge with nearly 8,000 British troops.
 It was a military blunder for the ages.

 Rather than risk a perilous escape back across the Delaware into Pennsylvania, Washington - clever like a fox -- chose to light campfires as decoys and move up the "Quaker Road" that flanked the British on his left as he moved with his troops through the night 18 miles towards British positions at Princeton, New Jersey.
 He kept a rearguard with campfires burning, and his men covered their transport wagon wheels in rags to silence them as they sped north.the trenton-princeton campaign